-Tan-men (タンメン) is ramen soup noodle with stir-fried pork and vegetables, and it’s one of the quickest ramen recipes you can make easily at home!
-Inspired by the Japanese drama, Midnight Diner.
+Tan-men (タンメン) is ramen soup noodles with stir-fried pork and vegetables, and it’s one of the quickest ramen recipes you can make easily at home!
+Inspired by the Japanese drama Midnight Diner.

 An Episode of Tan-Men from Midnight Diner: Tokyo Stories